Arts Alternative

 In 1993, the Washoe County Juvenile Probation Department secured $11,000 in grant money from E.L.
 Cord and John Ben Snow, Sierra Arts secured $12,000 in matching funds from the City of Reno Youth Advisory Council and the Nevada Arts Council.
 Residencies began at WCJPD’s Wittenberg Hall, a juvenile detention facility, and McGee Center, a runaway youth shelter.

-The Arts Alternative program has continued to grow over the past 15 years.
+The Arts Alternative program has continued to grow over the years.
 Sierra Art’s teaching artists have served youth and young adults throughout Reno, Sparks, and Carson City at sites including the Charles M. McGee Center, Boys and Girls Club of Northern Nevada, Kids Kottage, Washoe Innovations Academy, Turning Point High School, Warm Springs Correctional Center, Washoe County School District’s Day Treatment Center.

 Jan Evans Juvenile Detention Center